Acknowledgement of Country

 The term self-care describes activities that “preserve and maintain one’s physical, emotional and mental health, [and involves an] ongoing commitment to look after yourself through helpful behaviours that protect your health during periods of stress”.
 [33]

 Working with people affected by forced marriage can be incredibly challenging and is often emotionally charged.
-There is often not enough time or resources available for frontline workers to respond to the situations they face, which means they are often confronted with challenging situations and must make difficult decisions.
+There may not be enough time or resources available for frontline workers to respond to the situations they face, which can mean being confronted with challenging situations and having to make difficult decisions.
 These situations can sometimes leave frontline workers experiencing a feeling of helplessness.

 It is important to know that you cannot singlehandedly ‘solve’ a forced marriage, but you can refer people affected to appropriate support.
 My Blue Sky welcomes you to reach out for advice on the situation.
 Knowing your limits also means taking care of your own needs and understanding what self-care strategies work for you.